 “When I heard about the project it was like, ‘oh, you said the three magical words: social, innovation and teaching’.
 These three words are like music for me”

 Half Greek, half English, Natasha was once a successful fashion executive.
 Then, during a visit to a factory in East Asia, she came face to face with the conditions of people working for large fashion companies.
-She went back, quick her job, and founded Generation Generous, a company producing sustainable bags and providing consultancy for fashion industries interested in sustainable models.
+She went back, quit her job, and founded Generation Generous, a company producing sustainable bags and providing consultancy for fashion industries interested in sustainable models.
 Amazing, right?
-Visit her TEDx talk to listen the whole story.
+Visit her TEDx talk to listen to the whole story.

 “Can you imagine a future where everyone does something to make the world a better place?”